tldr-pages/tldr/pages/linux/pacstall.md

 > An AUR package manager for Ubuntu.
 > More information: <https://github.com/pacstall/pacstall>.

-- Search for program in repositories, its equivalent of apt search:
+- Search the package database for a package name:

 `pacstall -S program`